havluj/i386-memory-manager/README.md

+# Disclaimer
+This repository contains code that I wrote when studying Software Engineering at Czech Technical University in Prague.

+The objective of these assignments was to write code that works, covers all edge cases, and is somewhat performant.
+Usually, there were additional rules we had to follow - like limits on the amount of memory our programs could use or that all code needed to be in a single file 🤷‍♂️.

+Please keep in mind that I wrote this code years ago and that it was a school assignment.
+This repository does not serve as the best example of my coding skills.

+You can read the full assignment bellow (in Czech).

 # Memory manager (i386)

-## Disclaimer
-The program is not properly tested nor serves as the best example of my coding skills.
-It needed to be written rapidly due to the conditions of the class.
-You can read the full assignment bellow (in Czech).

-## Zadání
 Úkolem je realizovat funkce a třídy implementující zjednodušenou správu virtuální paměti v OS.

 Cílem úlohy je hlubší pochopení problematiky virtuální paměti a její správy v OS.
 Pro účely této úlohy však byla celá problematika drasticky zjednodušena.
 Celé programování probíhá na úrovni C a C++ a není potřeba pracovat s privilegovanými instrukcemi CPU (tedy jedná se o čistě user-space program, není potřeba znalost assembleru):